COVID: What we know about the omicron variant | DW | 26.11.2021

 Across the continent, South Africa has been hardest hit by the coronavirus.
 The country has had three million COVID cases and about 90,000 people have either died with or because of the virus.

 Viruses and their variants do not respect national borders.
 But it is possible to slow the spread of the new variant.
-As the cases in Hong Kong and Israel have be traced back to southern Africa, many countries are stopping flights to and from that part of the continent.
+As the cases in Hong Kong and Israel have be traced back to southern Africa, many countries stopped flights to and from that part of the continent.

 All 27 member states of the European Union agreed to temporarily suspend travel from seven southern African nations on Friday.
 The US also moved to restrict travel for non-US citizens from South Africa and seven other countries from Monday onwards.

-This article was translated from German by Zulfikar Abbany, Editor: Fabian Schmidt
+This article was translated from German by Zulfikar Abbany, Editors: Fabian Schmidt, Darko Janjevic